 Stand-Alone Mental Health by Rehabs

 Rehabilitation centers can really help transform the lives of those looking to get clean.
 Recently, there has been inclinations for rehabs to include stand-alone mental health services.
 Not only is it useful in the recovery process, but for decades many patients have been underserved by traditional rehabs.

 Insurance Company Requirements

 Mental health and Medication Assisted treatment programs are gaining rightful momentum.
 So much so that insurance companies are beginning to only cover programs that include these aspects.
 Treatment coverage that includes just abstinence-only approaches are becoming a thing of the past.
 Unfortunately, abstinence models have proven insufficient in providing large-scale change on their own.
-Insurance companies are showing the desire to pay only for evidence-based treatment in conjunction with valuable psychotherapy.
+Most importantly, payor providers are rewardiing positive outcomes and punishing readmission claims.
+In short, insurance companies are showing the desire to pay only for evidence-based treatment in conjunction with valuable psychotherapy.

 Many of these changes have been coming for a long time Unfortunately, most fail to heed evidence-based studies that show the best hope for addiction treatment is Medication Assisted Treatment.
 For most, this hesitation is due to misinformation and a stigma that is not warranted.
 However, More and more MAT care is becoming available each month while last year saw the first decline in overdose deaths in 29 years.
 That can’t be a coincidence!

 Alternatives for You is a Medication Assisted Treatment clinic located in Palm Beach Gardens, FL.
 Servicing the greater West Palm Beach, Alternatives for You specializes in MAT care with Suboxone on an outpatient basis.
 Call us today at (561) 337-8880.

 About the Author